 In 1986, Congress passed the Asbestos Hazard Emergency Response Act (AHERA) which requires schools to be inspected to identify any asbestos containing building materials.
-Every years, School has conducted an inspection to determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on managing or removing the ACBM.
+Every three years, All Saints Catholic School has conducted an inspection to determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on managing or removing the ACBM.
 At the last inspection, all materials listed in the Management Plan as asbestos-containing (or assumed to be asbestos-containing) were inspected and found to be in good condition.

 The law further requires an asbestos management plan to be in place.
-The School Asbestos Management Plan has several on-going requirements.
+The All Saints Catholic School Asbestos Management Plan has several on-going requirements.

-It is the intention of to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a health and safe environment in which to learn and work.
-You are welcome to review a copy of the asbestos management plan at the school during regular business hours. , as Director of Operations, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him/her at
+It is the intention of All Saints Catholic School to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a health and safe environment in which to learn and work.
+You are welcome to review a copy of the asbestos management plan at the school during regular business hours.
+Mr. Conroy, as Principal, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him.